 Convolution reverbs use impulse response technology to map the physical characteristics of a real room.
 By using the sum and difference of a signal fed into an area, they allow us to generate an exact sonic map of that space.
 This can then be applied to any sound we chose and allows us to replicate the feel of a very real and very specific environment.
 Great for when realism is important to you.

 In short, there are five key types of reverb to be concerned with.
 Room, Hall, Chamber, Plate, and Spring.
-Each of these offers their own specific sound and it’s important you understand them before investing in certain reverb plugins.
+Each of these offers its own specific sound and it’s important you understand them before investing in certain reverb plugins.
 For more detail, you can check out our article detailing these five types of reverb as well as more on the science of how reverb works.
 The more you know, the better you can make decisions!

 For those of you who just want a quick overview: